-JdeG was an Arabic, Syrian, and Chinese scholar, a historian, who was also interested in Central Asia and India.
-He was the first to compare Chinese and Western historical sources.
+JdeG was an Arabic, Syriac, and Chinese scholar, a historian, who was also much interested in Central Asia and India.
+He was the first to compare Chinese and Western historical sources and equated Huns with Xiongnu.
 He believed in the common origin of Chinese and Phoenicean writing as well as of Egyptian Hieroglyphs, and explained Chinese signs as monograms formed of three Phoenicean letters each.
 In this he was rightly criticized by Deshautesrayes.
 He sought for traces of contacts in philosophy, but also considered Indian influence in China.
 He found the Arabic original for the Chinese travel account translated by Renaudot.
-He was the first to suggest the identity of Greek Σανδρόκοττος with Candragupta Maurya (of the Bhagavadam) and thus founded ancient Indian chronology.
+He was the first to suggest the identity of Greek Σανδρόκοττος with Candragupta Maurya (Sandragouten of the Bhagavadam) and thus founded ancient Indian chronology (publ.
+MAIBL 38, 1777).

 Publications: Abrégé de la vie d’Etienne Fourmont.
 1747; 28 articles in MAIBL, other articles and reviews in JS, Notices et extraits des MSS., etc.

 – Mémoire historique sur l’origine des Huns et des Turcs.
-1748.
+P. 1748.